Home » Banned Books Week

 Deborah Caldwell-Stone, director of the ALA’s Office for Intellectual Freedom

 In a time of intense political polarization, library staff in every state are facing an unprecedented number of attempts to ban books.
-ALA’s Office for Intellectual Freedom tracked 729 challenges to library, school and university materials and services in 2021, resulting in more than 1,597 individual book challenges or removals.
-Most targeted books were by or about Black or LGBTQIA+ persons.
+ALA’s Office for Intellectual Freedom documented 1,269 demands to censor library, school and university materials and services in 2022, the highest number in more than two decades.
+The unparalleled number of reported book challenges in 2022 nearly doubles the 729 book challenges reported in 2021.
+Censors targeted 2,571 unique titles in 2022, and of those titles, the vast majority were written by or about members of the LGBTQIA+ community or Black, Indigenous, and People of Color.
+2023 is already on track to outpace 2022's record-breaking numbers.

 Unite Against Book Bans logo